Sebastiaan1986/Sebastiaan1986.github.io/content/project/test-fraud-detection/index.md

 projects:
 ---

-Under the brand "Xquiry" I do research on the prevention and detection of test fraud.
+Under the brand [Xquiry](https://www.xquiry.com) I do research on the prevention and detection of test fraud.
 Test fraud is one of the biggest threats to the validity of a test's scores.